-This section provides a representation of the disks contained in the external and/or internal arrays, as well as their status, which can be as follows:
+This section provides a representation of the disks contained in the external and/or internal arrays, as well as their status as described below:

-Color Code Raid Status Light gray OK: The disk is connected in a raid.
-Red Disconnected: The disk is physically present but disconnected by the software.
+Color Code Raid Status Light gray OK : The disk is connected in a raid.
+Red Disconnected : The disk is physically present but disconnected by the software.
 Orange Rebuilding: The disk is being rebuilt.
 Green Spare: The disk is connected but is not included in a raid. gray dashes Not present: The disk is not physically connected to the hardware.